-Finally, most of the 4K projectors out there today worth your money are big – too big to put on a stool or chair.
+Finally, most of the 4K projectors that are worth your money are big – too big to put on a stool or chair.
 That means you’re going to need a permanent place to put it.
 For some, that means installing it to the ceiling.
 Some models offer short-throw technology, though, so they can work on a low entertainment center just a few inches away from the screen.
 Either way, you’re not going to be setting this up old school in the middle of the room and then putting it away when you’re done.

 Up Your Theater Game!

 With the list of the 10 best 4K projectors on the market, you should be ready to create the home theater of your dreams.
-Whether you’re looking for true 4K resolution, want to save money with a model that offers image shifting technology, or prefer something portable, there’s an option on our list for everyone.
+Whether you’re looking for true 4K resolution, want to save money with a model that offers image-shifting technology, or prefer something portable, there’s an option on our list for everyone.